enthought/mayavi/mayavi/_sources/auto/mlab_helper_functions.txt

         :colormap: type of colormap to use.

         :contours: Integer/list specifying number/list of
                    contours.
-Specifying 0 shows no contours.
 Specifying a list of values will only give the requested contours asked for.

         :extent: [xmin, xmax, ymin, ymax, zmin, zmax] Default is the x, y, z arrays extent.
 Use